Thanatisia/SharedSpace/Docs/Linux/Guides/Server/DNS Servers/PiHole/Unbound/dns-server-setup.md

                     + Press Save

 + When you connect to Pi-hole, this should now act as both your DNS Server and DNS Sinkhole/Ad-blocker

+- To test unbound
+    - Resolve 'whoami.akamai.net'
+        - Using dig
+            ```console
+            dig +short whoami.akamai.net
+            ```
+        - Using nslookup
+            ```console
+            nslookup whoami.akamai.net
+            ```
+    + You should see the your pi-hole/unbound DNS Resolver IP Address (i.e. 127.0.0.1#53) as the main server as well as the DNS provider it forwards to

 ## References
 + [YouTube | TechHut | The Pi-Hole install EVERYONE needs!](https://www.youtube.com/watch?v=xtMFcVx3cHU)